Cameronalmqvist/Inventors-Constellation-VR/README.md

 To experience "Inventor's Constellation" VR, you'll need the following:
 - A compatible VR headset (e.g., Oculus Rift, HTC Vive, or any other VR device supported by the Unity engine).
 - A computer with the necessary system requirements.
-- Unity 3D installed on your computer (version X.X.X or higher).
+- Unity 3D installed on your computer (version 2022.3.5f1 or higher).

 ## Requirements
-- Unity version 2020 ->
 - OpenXR
 - XR Interaction Toolkit
 - XR Hands